Where to Eat, Drink, Sleep and Browse Books On a Literary Getaway to Chicago

 The rest of Chicago's literary fun unfolds like a choose-your-own adventure.
 So settle in and get lost in a city of good books.

 In West Loop, sleek fixtures, hardwood and modern art reclaim the former Free Methodist Publishing House.
-The Publishing House Bed and Breakfast opened in 2017, with 11 luxurious rooms named after Chicago-based novels and authors.
+The Publishing House Bed and Breakfast offers 11 luxurious rooms named after Chicago-based novels and authors.
 You can curl up with a book in the inn's scattered mini libraries and reading corners, including a favorite nook tucked under the staircase.

-Chicago Public Library Chicago's 81 branch libraries host all sorts of literary events.
-The Chinatown location, completed in 2015, is especially worth a visit, with a stunning glass-curtained exterior.
+Chicago's 81 branch libraries host all sorts of literary events.
+The Chinatown location is especially worth a visit, with a stunning glass-curtained exterior.

 Pick up any of these Chicago books to inspire a visit.